Dana Jones (politician): Political positions

 Rick Hutzell of The Baltimore Banner has described Jones as a progressive.
 Upon being sworn into the Maryland House of Delegates, Jones said she would prioritize health care, small business, and food insecurity.
 In August 2020, she participated in a protest supporting a federal bill to provide the United States Postal Service with $25 billion in funding ahead of the 2020 presidential election.

+Education

 During the 2021 legislative session, Jones introduced a bill to regulate school bus capacity.